 Dress code and participation barriers

 Having strict dress codes at clubs will always be a barrier to growing participation in the game.
-When you consider how expensive it can be to get a full set of golf clubs, accessories, and outfit, it is little surprise that only a small percentage of people actually choose to take up golf, as it is not affordable to all.
+When you consider how expensive it can be to get a full set of golf clubs, accessories, and outfits, it is little surprise that only a small percentage of people actually choose to take up golf, as it is not affordable to all.
 This is before we even talk about membership fees!

 Many newcomers who want to try golf don’t want to spend a lot of money on equipment in case they decide it isn’t a sport that they want to continue with.
 When they realize they need to buy golf shoes, shirts, trousers and sometimes even wear a certain length of socks, this can be incredibly off-putting, especially compared to other types of sports where you don’t need to buy equipment.